It’s natural for dogs to have the occasional itch, but when it persists, pet owners may wonder whether their canine has a case of fleas.

 - Can interact with medications

-- May cause skin allergies
+- May cause skin reactions

 Review: We like the combination of different active ingredients and that the product is safe for pregnant pets.
 We dislike the price tag and potential side effects.